brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/ImageInterface.rst

    .. php:method:: getUrl()

-      Get the URI of the image.
+      Get the URL of the image.
 Required.

       :returntype: string